nicksonwcmak/Metrics/README.md

 To implement:
 1. Hamming distance.
 2. Absolute value distance.
-Use array to represent tuple?
-3. Manhattan distance.
+3. Taxicab metric.
 4. Any other interesting metrics I come across.
-5. (Challenging?) p-adic distance (for simplicity, only over integers?
-Only for one specific prime?)
+5. (Challenging?) p-adic distance (for simplicity, only over integers, and/or for one specific prime?)